 - Monocrystalline solar panels: These are smaller and lighter than panels made of polycrystalline silicon.
 But they produce approximately the same amount of electricity.
 However, they may be more costly.

-- Polycrystalline solar panel: Their manufacturing process is easier, making it less expensive but less efficient at high temperatures.
+- Polycrystalline solar panels: Their manufacturing process is easier, making it less expensive but less efficient at high temperatures.
 This isn’t a big deal if they’re only used for your house.
 The downside is that you’ll need more room for them since you’ll have more in number.

 Initial Cost and ROI

-The cost of solar systems in the UK starts at about £4000 to £6000 for the initial installation.
+The cost of solar systems in the UK starts at about £4000 £6000 for the initial installation.
 The more accessible roof space you have, the more energy your photovoltaic system will produce.

-Feed-in-Tariff and Smart Export guarantee
+Feed-in-Tariff and Smart Export Guarantee

 - Generation Tariff: Payments per kilowatt-hour (kWh) produced by your solar PV panels